groupserver/gs.content.js.submit/README.txt

 Presented here is the workaround for all the above problems.
 When the user clicks on a button it is *hidden*.
 Because the button is hidden the second click (if one was made) never reaches its target.
-However, because the button is just hidden, the user cannot see it, but the formlib_ code *does* see it.
+However the formlib_ code *does* see the button widget.
 In place of the hidden button, a new button is added.
-This new button is disabled, and contains the text ``Processing…``, which provides some feedback.
+This new button is disabled, and contains the text ``Processing…``, which has the added advantage of providing feedback.

 Resource
 ========